Tezos Review: Blockchain Governance & Secure Smart Contracts

 In this Tezos (XTZ) review we will take a look at one of the most contentious blockchain projects over the past year.

 What started as a blockbuster ICO with star backers and a strong team devolved into spurious lawsuits and intense infighting.
-Despite that though, it seems as if the team has managed to right the ship, restructured internally, allocated tokens and moved to a beta release.
+Despite that though, it seems as if the team has managed to right the ship, restructured internally, allocated tokens and rolled out their mainnet.

-Below I’ll outline some of the events of the past year, and then go on to explain what Tezos is for those who might want to invest.
-Now could be the ideal time given that the betanet has finally been launched, and investors have been able to claim their tokens.
+Below I’ll outline the period of scandal and lawsuits, and then go on to explain what Tezos is for those who might want to invest now that the mainnet has been live for nearly a year, and investors have been able to claim their tokens.

-Given the price drop since launch, now could be a good time to get in as the idea behind Tezos is still a very good one.
-Let’s jump in!
+With XTZ price remaining depressed following the 2018 bear market now could be a good time to get in as the idea behind Tezos is still a very good one

 ICO to Infighting

 The history of Tezos is little more than a year old, but it’s already been quite a rollercoaster ride for investors and backers.

 Tezos had its ICO, which was wildly successful, almost 1 year ago on July 14, 2017.
 It raised an astounding $232 million in one day, which was 10 times the founders expectations.
 It looked as if things were going well for Tezos indeed.

 Unfortunately that wasn’t the case, as things soon spiraled rapidly out of control for founders Arthur and Kathleen Breitman.
 Like many cryptocurrency projects, Tezos had created a Swiss Foundation to control its assets, due to the relaxed banking regulations in Switzerland.
 What the pair failed to factor in is that under Swiss law the board of directors of a foundation have complete control of all the assets of the foundation.